Neil Balme: Playing career

 Balme was one of three brothers, the others being Ian and Craig, to play League football.
-As a player, Balme was one of football's wild men, a man mountain who often threw his weight around resulting in many tribunal appearances.
+As a player, Balme was one of football's wild men, a man mountain who often threw his weight around, resulting in many tribunal appearances.
 But he was also a skilled, thoughtful footballer who could take a strong, contested mark and boot the ball long distances.
 After retiring, he built a reputation as a football coach and later administrator that highlighted his innovative thinking about the game.

 Balme played his junior football with Wembley Athletic Club, after leaving Mount Pleasant Amateurs, before transferring to Western Australian Football League (WAFL) club Subiaco in 1968.
 Aged just 16, Balme created a huge impression with a strong performance in the ruck against future Australian Football Hall of Famer Graham "Polly" Farmer in a game against West Perth Football Club.
 In January 1969, he moved to Melbourne with his family.
 He was quickly enticed to sign with Richmond along with his older brother Ian Balme.

-It was a riches back to rags situation after the move.
-The Tigers believed that the youngster needed some rounding to his still raw game.
-Balme found himself playing at thirds (under 19) level with the Tigers.
-At season's end, he played in the team's third consecutive premiership under famous junior coach, Ray Jordon.
-In 1970, Balme continued his development with the Tiger reserves, and broke through for three senior games late in the year.
+It was a riches-to-rags situation after the move.
+The Tigers believed that the youngster needed some rounding to his still-raw game.
+Balme found himself playing at thirds (under-19) level with the Tigers.
+At season's end, he played in the team's third consecutive premiership under famous junior coach Ray Jordon.
+In 1970, Balme continued his development with the Tiger reserves, and he broke through for three senior games late in the year.

 At this point, Richmond were in the process of generational change in the team after two premierships in the late 1960s.
 The club demanded strong, vigorous ruck players and identified the potential in Balme to continue the tradition.
 He was a team regular in 1971 as a forward/relief ruckman and performed well on the big stage during the Tigers' finals matches.

 Balme stood out with his height, big physique, long, flowing hair and penchant for throwing his weight around.
-For 1972, the club recruited another player in a similar mould in Carlton's Ricky McLean, who played next to Balme at full forward.
+For 1972, the club recruited another player in a similar mould in Carlton's Ricky McLean, who played next to Balme at full-forward.
 The duo booted a combined total of 110 goals for the season and created terror among opposing defenders with their vigorous approach to the game.
 Balme was less effective in the finals, saving his best game for the Grand Final when he booted five goals in a losing performance against Carlton.
 He also provided several goals for teammates with intelligent tap-ons, hit outs and shepherds, an under-emphasised aspect of his game.